 - 51.1.
 The new policy framework must provide for exceptions as envisaged in the 1969 OAU Convention. - 51.2.
-Given the magnitude of the practical difficulties outlined above, the Refugees Act must be repealed in its entirety and be included in a single legislation dealing with citizenship, immigration and refugee protection29. - 51.3 The new legislation must include the best international practices in dealing with refugee protection. - 51.4 There must be suitably qualified persons and structures (including appeal bodies) to deal with refugee protection. - 51.5.
-The refugee reception offices must be located at ports of entry to facilitate immediate assessment of asylum claims30.
+Given the magnitude of the practical difficulties outlined above, the Refugees dealing with citizenship, immigration and refugee protection. - 51.3 The new legislation must include the best international practices in dealing with refugee protection. - 51.4 There must be suitably qualified persons and structures (including appeal bodies) to deal with refugee protection. - 51.5.
+The refugee reception offices must be located at ports of entry to facilitate immediate assessment of asylum claims.